 When can you claim your State Pension?

 The age at which you can claim your State Pension has changed drastically since 2010 and is set to change further in the future.
 Currently, both men and women can claim their State Pension from the age of 66.
-However, this is set to increase to 67 by 2028, before increasing again to 68 between 2037 and 2039.
+However, this is set to increase to 67 in 2028.

 At the moment, you won’t receive your State Pension automatically and will need to claim it when you meet the required age.
-You will receive a letter 4 months before you reach State Pension age, which will have instructions on how to claim it.
+You will receive a letter four months before you reach State Pension age, which will have instructions on how to claim it.
 Presently, you are able to do this online, over the phone or by using the State Pension claim form and sending it to your local pension centre.

 The rules surrounding the State Pension are likely to continue to change as governments introduce new legislation.
 It’s quite possible that both the State Pension age and amount you receive from it will be squeezed more in the future, as governments try to save money.
 Instead, it’s likely that ministers will look for ways to incentivise personal and workplace pension saving.